Warm Roofs

 4 of 4

-So - what is a 'warm roof', and what is the difference between a 'warm roof' and a 'cold roof'?
+What is a 'warm roof' and what's the difference between a 'warm roof' and a 'cold roof'?

 Warm roof refurbishment diagram comparison cold roof

-Furthermore, a warm roof can be insisted upon by building control, particularly in cases where the joists in a new extension are unable to ventilate adequately because they are against 'a second abatement' (e.g., a wall)
+Note: A warm roof can be insisted upon by building control, particularly in cases where the joists in a new extension won't ventilate adequately because they are against 'a second abatement' (e.g., a wall).
+Tapered insulation is usually a necessity for flat roofs, ensuring proper rainwater run-off from the surface.